Licensing of veterinarians

-Generally, veterinary degrees from veterinary schools fully accredited by the American Veterinary Medical Association (AVMA) or the Australasian Veterinary Boards Council (AVBC) are acceptable qualifications for obtaining a veterinary licence in Singapore.
-These degrees may be issued by the United Kingdom, Australia, New Zealand, and AVMA-accredited veterinary schools in the US.
+Generally, veterinary degrees from veterinary schools fully accredited by the American Veterinary Medical Association (AVMA), the Royal College of Veterinary Surgeons (RCVS) or the Australasian Veterinary Boards Council (AVBC) are acceptable qualifications for obtaining a veterinary licence in Singapore.
+These degrees may be issued by the United Kingdom, Australia, New Zealand, and AVMA-accredited veterinary schools.

 Those who hold veterinary degrees from non-recognised universities may still be eligible for licensing based on the number of passes they obtained in one of the following examinations: